 Now that we’ve truly beaten you over the head with what not to do, here are our three top tips on mods for your lifted Ram.
 If you have the money to make upgrades, make these the most important.

 Start off with a bed liner.
-Many manufacturers already offer this when you make the truck purchase, but there are many options out there.
+Many manufacturers already offer this when you make the truck purchase, but there are many beds mats and floor options out there.
 You can choose a spray-in or plastic insert for your Big Horn.
 Just be sure to research them carefully as they both come with their own list of pros and cons.

 Your next upgrade would be a toolbox in the back of your Mega Cab.
 Most people own trucks because they have to get a job done.
 A toolbox provides an obvious home for those tools, but it’s great to store just about anything in.
-I’ve even seen people use the storage space as a little cooler.
+I’ve even seen people use the storage space as a little cooler, which works great for truck camping trips!

 Remember earlier when we said to do the tires at the same time as your lift?
 That’s because the tires are going to make or break the entire lift, so choose wisely.
 Ditch the all-terrain option and put something rugged and tough on your ride.
-This holds true when you lift a Jeep Wrangler as well.
+This holds true when you lift a Jeep Wrangler as well, or a GMC Sierra.

 It’s your turn!
 What are some mods you’ve seen on Ram vehicles that you wish didn’t exist?
+Or how about mods that everyone should definitely install like upgraded control arms or aftermarket differential ring pinion setups?
 Sound off in the comments below!